-Page Forward-looking statement

-Liquidity and Capital Resources "Management is of the opinion that sufficient working capital will be obtained from advances from related parties and equity financings to meet the Company's liabilities and commitments as they become due."
+Page Forward-looking statement Assumption Risk factor 6 Liquidity and Capital Resources Advances from related parties and The Company is unable to obtain "Management is of the opinion that equity financings will be obtained. future financing to meet its liabilities sufficient working capital will be and commitments as they become obtained from advances from related due. parties and equity financings to meet the Company's liabilities and commitments as they become due."